Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Preliminaries

-For given values of $N \in \mathbb{N}$ and $T~\in~\mathbb{R}_+$, let the input signal $u: [0, NT] \rightarrow \mathbb{R}^m$ be applied to system (\ref{ctsys}), and let the resulting state signal $x: [0, NT] \rightarrow \mathbb{R}^n$ be measured.
-Moreover, throughout this paper we assume that the state derivative information $\dot x: [0, NT] \rightarrow \mathbb{R}^n$ is also available.
-This is a common assumption in the literature for data-based analysis and control of continuous-time systems \cite{BerberichWilHerAll2021,BisoffiPerTes2022,MillerSzn2023,EisingCor2023}.
-This derivative information can be either measured or estimated using the available state data.
+where $x_{f} \in \mathbb{R}^n$ and $u \in \mathbb{R}^m$ are the state\footnote{The notation $x_{f}$ represents noise-free measurements.
+We use the notation $x$ for noisy measurements (see Section \ref{seccond}).} and input vectors of the system, respectively.
+The pair $(A,B)$ is assumed to be unknown but controllable.
+Consider the continuous-time input signal $u : [0, NT] \rightarrow \mathbb{R}^m$, as well as measurements of the state trajectory $x_{f}: [0, NT] \rightarrow \mathbb{R}^n$ and its derivative $\dot x_{f}: [0, NT] \rightarrow \mathbb{R}^n$ satisfying \eqref{ctsys}.
+The availability of the state derivative is a common assumption in the literature for data-based control of CT systems \citep{BisoffiPerTes2022,EisingCor2023,MillerSzn2023}.
+This derivative can be either measured or estimated using the available state data.
 As it is suggested in \cite[Appendix A]{PersisPosTes2022} and \cite{LopezMulCDC2023}, also in the present work the need for derivative information can be replaced by a data integration procedure.
-For simplicity, throughout the paper we assume the availability of the signal $\dot x$.
+For simplicity, throughout the paper we assume the availability of state derivative trajectories.
+Defining the matrices $\mathcal{H}_{\mathcal{T}}(\cdot)$ as in \eqref{hankrow}, notice that (\ref{ctsys}) implies